So what's a legume?

 - tempeh (made from fermented soybeans) instead of meat.

-Lentils can be used in all sorts of vegetarian dishes, and if you look around Asian food shops you will find a lot of different varieties and colours.
+Lentils can be used in all sorts of vegetarian dishes, and if you look around Asian food shops or supermarkets you will find a lot of different varieties and colours.

 Dried beans and peas are good in casseroles, soups and stews once you have let them soak in water overnight, so that they plump up to their full size.